 Domestic violence is not always charged as a single offense.
 There may be additional charges accompanying your case.
 The most common violations include:

 Even an arrest for domestic violence can be demoralizing.
-A person charged under Penal Code 243(e)(1) or 273.5 could face the loss of their gun rights, the loss of their custody rights, and the loss of their freedom.
+A person charged under Penal Code 243(e)(1) or 273.5 could face the loss of their custody rights and the loss of their freedom.
 If you have been charged with domestic violence in Ventura County, you need experience you can trust.
 You need attorneys who are respected throughout the courts and looked to in the legal community as leaders in criminal defense.